A Model of Pupal Water Loss in Glossina

 \subsubsection{The Period $\mathbf{\tau_{\frac{8}{30}}}$ to $\mathbf{\tau_{\frac{25}{30}}}$}

 Transpiration during this phase is predominantly at the pupal rate.
-There is also deemed to be a small component of loss at puparial--rates, which increases linearly with time and which is included for good measure.
+There is also deemed to be a small component of loss at puparial-rates, which increases linearly with time and which is included for good measure.
 Generalising equation \ref{9} to all species and writing the equation in dimensionless form results in